Section 13.4 Chop-Multiply-Add: Calculating Moment of Inertia

 \end{equation*}

-As with previous integral expressions in physics such as those you saw in Section 2.13, Section 4.5, and Section 5.13, you can use the Chop-Multiply-Add strategy to construct and evaluate any necessary integrals.
+For a continuous object, like a solid sphere or cylinder, the moment of inertia can be calculated using the expression above.
+As with previous integral expressions in physics, you can use the Chop-Multiply-Add strategy to construct and evaluate any necessary integrals.

 Chop: You can start by chopping up the object into small pieces.
 Each piece of the object is represented by the expression \(dm = \rho dV\text{,}\) where the \(dV\) represents the infinitesimal volume of the piece and \(\rho\) is the volume mass density of the object.
 In general, \(\rho\) can be either uniform (constant over the entire object) or non-uniform (in which case it will change from place to place).